fouadZiaa/UFO/README.md

 ## Summary
 Overall the process of the webpage is easy to follow and intuitive.
 But a certain drawback with this webpage is that it is case sensitive in that if we type "San Diego" instead of "san diego" we will not get any results.

-In further development of this webpage, I would reccomend this correct this case sensitive issue as well as include more data into the webpage with UFO sightings!
+In further development of this webpage, we would reccomend this correct this case sensitive issue as well as include more data into the webpage with UFO sightings!